Meet Liana Corey: Winner of 2018 DAISY Award For Extraordinary Nurses

 For the last 16 years, nursing has not only been Liana Corey’s profession, but it has been her passion.

-The RN has spent her career working with a variety of patients across many different types of units and clinical care settings.
+The RN has spent her career working with various patients across many different types of units and clinical care settings.

-From the NICU and postpartum units to the ICU, Liana has always dedicated herself to providing the best patient care possible.
+Liana has always dedicated herself to providing the best patient care possible from the NICU and postpartum units to the ICU.
 And now, her years of hard work have been recognized by a special award.

 Together with The Center for the Advancement of Healthcare Professionals, AMN Healthcare has partnered with the DAISYFoundation™ to recognize clinicians for the extraordinary skillful, compassionate care they provide patients and families.

-In an effort to provide on-going recognition of our clinicians, one AMN Healthcare clinician will be presented with the DAISY Award® For Extraordinary Nurses every quarter.
+To provide ongoing recognition of our clinicians, one AMN Healthcare clinician will be presented with the DAISY Award® For Extraordinary Nurses every quarter.
 This quarter’s winner is Liana Corey, a NurseChoice traveler.

 She first found out that she was nominated when her recruiter let her know that she was submitting her for the award.